 4.1- 8.0% ABV, dark brown to black in color.
 Roast, dark chocolate, coffee, and other highly kilned malt-derived flavors are the centerpiece.
-Examples with actual chocolate or coffee in them should be entered in those respective categories, and truly hop-forward examples are better suited to the Cascadian Dark Ale category.
+Examples with actual chocolate or coffee in them should be entered in those respective categories, and hop-forward examples are better suited to Category 8.